20 Delicious Low Carb Recipes Perfect for the CookoutArticle posted in: Diet & Nutrition South Beach DIY

 Salsa is an Extra on South Beach Diet and always a crowd-pleaser.
 Lime, vinegar, parsley and cumin give this classic a modern update.
 Get creative with your dippers: Try sweet potato slices, jicama, broccoli stalks or kale chips.

 Having a BBQ picnic?
 You need food that travels well—like this wrap.
 The lime juice adds zest while ranch and avocado add a buttery smoothness.
-If you’re in Phase 2, you may sub the lettuce for a whole wheat tortilla that has at least three grams of fiber.
+You may also sub the lettuce for a whole wheat tortilla that has at least three grams of fiber, just make sure it fits into your net carbs for the day.

 These chicken tenders aren’t breaded and fried; they’re kissed with spices and paired with an almond-cilantro sauce that’s as colorful as it is flavorful.
 Grill the chicken if your party is outside and serve as appetizers or the entrée.